|Category||Administration and Management|

 - the design and placement of memorial plaques;

-- the placement of dedicated trees; and
+- the placement of dedicated trees, benches and other physical memorials; and

 - entries in the University of Otago Memorial and Commemorative Register.

 All University of Otago owned and managed property located in Dunedin and elsewhere in relation to memorial services, the placement of physical memorials and the compilation of entries for the Memorial and Commemorative Register.
 It does not include memorials located off-campus.

 - All land and buildings owned or occupied or for the time being controlled by the University of Otago anywhere in New Zealand.

 - A service, structure, tree or plaque that commemorates a person, group or an event.